 Brain Uploading: It's possible to upload a person's memory into a computer.
 Uploading that memory into another body is considered a crime, tantamount to murder, even if it is a reconstructed clone body that may have been awake for only a few seconds.
 It's regarded as murder one, if the clone is a replicate reconstructed at the neural level.
-And Uploading into a computer itself is rather horrendous as well, see And I Must Scream above.
+Uploading into a computer itself is rather horrendous as well; see And I Must Scream above.